-Results Indicator I measure 2015 2016 2017 2018 - Material Variations Statutory Planning Decision making Council planning decisions upheld at VCAT [Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 60.00% 64.00% 47.06% 70.37% The result is at an all-time high with VCAT affirming Council's decision on 19 occasions from 27 appearances at the Tribunal.
-Waste Collection Waste diversion Kerbside collection waste diverted from landfill Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100 37.00% 36.51% 37.15% 35.71% Green waste bin diversion is optional in Wyndham with approximately 32% of properties participating. class 2 food premises" means food premises, within the r Community Care Common Standards "means the Comm critical non-compliance outcome notification" means a no ct, of a deficiency that poses an immediate serious threa ood premises" has the same meaning as in the Food Ac HACC program" means the Home and Community Care HACC service" means home help, personal care or comm ocal road" means a sealed or unsealed road for which th ginal Herita has borrow uncil under ers to perso neaning of unity Care tification re t to public h t 1984 program es nunity respi e council is ed a book f sections 13 ins born out the Food A the Food A Common S ceived by c health tablished un ite provided the respon irom the libri 1, 132 and side Austra ct 1984, tha ct 1984, tha tandards fo ouncil unde nder the Ag under the l sible road a 133 of the A lia in a coul it have been it have been it have been r the deliver r section 19 reement en HACC prog authority un ntry whose national language is not English in declared as class 1 food premises under section 19C of that Act in declared as class 2 food premises under section 19C of that Act ry of HACC services, published from time to time by the Commonwealth ON(3) or (4) of the Food Act 1984 , or advice given to council by an authorized officer under the tered into for the purpose of the Home and Community Care Act 1985 of the Commonwealth ram der the Road Management Act 2004 ct, of a deficiency that does not pose an immediate serio 9N(3) or (4) of the Food Act 1984 , or advice given to council by an authorized officer under the remedial action is taken
+Res sults Indicator I measure 2015 2016 2017 2018 Material Variations Statutory Planning Decision making Council planning decisions upheld at VCAT [Number of VCAT decisions that did not set aside council's decision in relation to a planning application / Number of VCAT decisions in relation to planning applications] x100 60.00% 64.00% 47.06% 70.37% The result is at an all-time high with VCAT affirming Council's decision on 19 occasions from 27 appearances at the Tribunal.
+Waste Collection Waste diversion Kerbside collection waste diverted from landfill [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100 37.00% 36.51% 37.15% 35.71% Green waste bin diversion is optional in Wyndham with approximately 32% of properties participating.

+Definitions

+[&]quot;Aboriginal child" means a child who is an Aboriginal person

+[&]quot;Aboriginal person" has the same meaning as in the Aboriginal Heritage Act 2006

+[&]quot;active library member" means a member of a library who has borrowed a book from the library

+[&]quot;annual report" means an annual report prepared by a council under sections 131, 132 and 133 of the Act

+[&]quot;CALD" means culturally and linguistically diverse and refers to persons born outside Australia in a country whose national language is not English

+[&]quot;class 1 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 1 food premises under section 19C of that Act

+[&]quot;class 2 food premises" means food premises, within the meaning of the Food Act 1984, that have been declared as class 2 food premises under section 19C of that Act

+[&]quot;Community Care Common Standards "means the Community Care Common Standards for the delivery of HACC services, published from time to time by the Commonwealth

+[&]quot;critical non-compliance outcome notification" means a notification received by council under section 19N(3) or (4) of the Food Act 1984, or advice given to council by an authorized officer under that Act, of a deficiency that poses an immediate serious threat to public health

+[&]quot;food premises" has the same meaning as in the Food Act 1984

+[&]quot;HACC program" means the Home and Community Care program established under the Agreement entered into for the purpose of the Home and Community Care Act 1985 of the Commonwealth "HACC service" means home help, personal care or community respite provided under the HACC program

+[&]quot;local road" means a sealed or unsealed road for which the council is the responsible road authority under the Road Management Act 2004

+[&]quot;major non-compliance outcome notification" means a notification received by a council under section 19N(3) or (4) of the Food Act 1984, or advice given to council by an authorized officer under that Act, of a deficiency that does not pose an immediate serious threat to public health but may do so if no remedial action is taken

+[&]quot;MCH" means the Maternal and Child Health Service provided by a council to support the health and development of children within the municipality from birth until school age "population" means the resident population estimated by council

+[&]quot;target population" has the same meaning as in the Agreement entered into for the purposes of the Home and Community Care Act 1985 of the Commonwealth

-"WorkSafe reportable aquatic facility safety incident" means an incident relating to a council aquatic facility that is required to be notified to the Victorian WorkCover Authority under Part 5 of the Occupational Health and Safety Act 2004.
+[&]quot;WorkSafe reportable aquatic facility safety incident" means an incident relating to a council aquatic facility that is required to be notified to the Victorian WorkCover Authority under Part 5 of the Occupational Health and Safety Act 2004.